What Is The Difference Between An Orthopedic Surgeon and Podiatrist?

 An Orthopedic Foot and Ankle Surgeon has the ability to treat all foot and ankle conditions, no matter how simple or complex.
 They are not limited by scope of practice, hospital privileges, or education to treat patients.

 If you have a foot and ankle conditions that you want evaluated, call Allied Orthopedics for an appointment at 208-855-2410.
 You deserve the best care for your foot and ankle.
-Why risk seeing someone with half the training and skill when you could see and Orthopedic Specialist.
+Why risk seeing someone with half the training when you could see and Orthopedic Specialist.